devetry/cpp-exercises/04-linked-list/README.md

 There are a couple things to be careful of when writing this.
 In step 2, when you make your `Node`, be sure to create it using `new`. `new` is the C++ way of saying "make this thing on the heap, and give me a _pointer_ to it".
 If your `Node` is created without `new`, using something like `Node temp(5, head)`, it will be cleaned up when the `push_front` function exits.
 Plus, the types won't match up: `head` expects to be a `Node*`, so we can't assign a full `Node` to it.

+NOTE: If you're using VS Code you'll likely see linting errors telling you your types do not match.
+  Example - `a value of type "IntList::Node *" cannot be assigned to an entity of type "IntList::Node *` This is a bug in VS Code and can be ignored.

 #### Check your work.

 Comment out all but the first two test cases (`[create]` and `[push_front]`).
 Run `make` and `./test`.